The Methods that help YOU

 Identifying Patterns: Recognizing patterns of maladaptive predictions that contribute to unwanted reactions.

-Step 2: Identifying Key Memories:
+Identifying Key Memories:

 -